 What is the Peer Wellness Educator hiring process?

-Student Wellness selects students every Fall semester through an application/interview process to begin work the FOLLOWING Fall semester.
-Student Wellness will be selecting students in the Fall 2020 semester to be our 2021-22 Peer Wellness Educators (beginning in August 2021).
-Students must complete their training in the Spring/Summer before beginning work in the following Fall semester.
+Student Wellness selects students every semester through an application process.
+Student Wellness will be selecting students in the Fall 2021 semester to begin in January 2022 (Spring semester).
 For more information about our application process and timeline, click here.

 What training is required for Peer Wellness Educators once hired?

-Newly selected Peer Wellness Educators in Fall 2020 must complete the following requirements before officially beginning their job in Fall 2021.
+Newly selected Peer Wellness Educators in Fall 2020 must complete the following requirements before officially beginning their job in Spring 2022 (start of Spring semester).